Every year, thousands of students use Clearing to find a university place – here's what you need to know

 Across the country, universities are currently focused on just one thing: attracting students like you to fill tens of thousands of available course spaces.

-That's good news for anyone looking to start university this autumn.
 So if you want to go to uni but don't have an offer, you've missed the offers you did have or don't want to accept your offers, make no mistake: unis are eager to talk to you.

 You can seriously improve your chances of finding the right course for you in Clearing by understanding the process fully and being well prepared.